-For an extra layer of security using either Active Directory or LDAP secure print functions, administrators can specify a time limit for how long uncollected print jobs can remain in the device's memory.
-So confidential documents don't remain indefinitely inside the machine.
+For an extra layer of security using either Active Directory or LDAP secure print functions, administrators can specify a time limit for how long uncollected print jobs can remain in the devices memory.
+So confidential documents don't remain inside the machine indefinitely.

 For environments where the need to print confidential information varies for different users, a more network based approach is likely to be more suitable.

-Something like Brother's PrintSmart Secure Pro stores the documents.

-Secure Pro stores the documents on a central server instead of the device.
-This means users can collect documents from any printer in the building that's connected to the PrintSmart Secure Pro server using their PIN (or, where supported NFC Card authentication), and administrators can monitor usage more closely too.
+Something like Brother's PrintSmart Secure Pro stores the documents on a central server instead of the device.
+This means users can collect documents from any printer in the building that's connected to the PrintSmart Secure Pro server using their PIN or, where supported NFC Card authentication.
+Administrators can monitor usage more closely too.

-Even with those measures in place, there is still a weakpoint - with the right software your data can be intercepted as it travels to the printer itself.
-To safeguard against this, Brother devices have built-in Transport Layer Security (TLS) and Secure Socket Layer (SSL) encryption, the same technology used in e-commerce to protect bank and credit card details.
+Even with these measures in place, there is still a weakpoint.
+Occasionally with certain software your data could be intercepted as it travels to the printer itself.
+To safeguard against this, Brother devices have built in Transport Layer Security (TLS) and Secure Socket Layer (SSL) encryption, the same technology used in e-commerce to protect bank and credit card details.
 So your most confidential files can be encrypted at up to 256-bit during transmission over the network.